-Once upon a time in the limelight of the fashion and creative industry, I used to think one cannot be caught wearing the same dress twice!
-Says who?!
+Once upon a time, in the limelight of the fashion and creative industry, I used to think one cannot be caught wearing the same dress twice!
+Says who?
 It was a standard I set for my vanity, at the cost of the planet, as well as my pocket.
-Although I used to have a walk-in wardrobe filled with beautiful clothes collected from all over the world, I often caught myself staring at it thinking: “I have nothing to wear.”
+Although I used to have a walk-in wardrobe filled with beautiful clothes collected from all over the world, I often caught myself staring at it, thinking: “I have nothing to wear.”
 I’m sure most of my sisters out there can relate to that!
-When we have too many choices, we end up not knowing what to wear, or even slightly embarrassed when we wear the same piece again.
-Hence, the need to buy more, because “I have nothing to wear” and since I’ve worn most of the pieces already.
+When we have too many choices, we end up not knowing what to wear or even slightly embarrassed when we wear the same piece again.
+Hence, creating this false sense of lack and the need to buy more because “I have nothing to wear” and since I’ve worn most of it already.

 Hmm… something is not quite right with the equation:

 Wardrobe full of clothes = Nothing to wear